 These pretzel bites are so “mall-like” you’ll want to bring a bag with you on your next visit! 😜

 Sweet & Salty, Vegan Soft Pretzel Bites

 The key to getting that soft dough encased in a golden pretzel defining shell is the baking soda bath.
-The dough takes a quick 30-second dip in a mix of water and baking soda just before going in the oven.
-It’s a must to give the bites their crisp, chewy outside and soft fluffy inside.
+The dough takes a quick 30-second dip in a mix of water and baking soda just before going into the oven.
+It’s a must to give the bites their crisp, chewy outside and soft, fluffy inside.

 I decided not to pair the cinnamon and sugar bites with a dip.
 I thought they were sweet enough on their own.
 However, I did have leftover jalapeño nacho cheese (which was one of my inspirations for this recipe) that paired perfectly with the salty pretzel bites.

 I am forewarning you though, the soft, chewy, salty bites dipped in spicy cheese sauce are freakin’ amazing!
 As a result, some didn’t make it to the photo shoot.
 My family devoured quite a few bites before my husband even had a chance to photograph them!